Master Heart Rhythms in ECG: A Step-by-Step Interpretation Guide

 3. Measure the Interval: Count the number of small squares between these two points.
 A normal PR interval ranges from 120 to 200 milliseconds, equivalent to 3 to 5 small squares.
 The system allows for precise measurement even in recordings with artifacts, enhancing diagnostic accuracy.

-A prolonged PR interval, exceeding 200 milliseconds, may indicate first-degree atrioventricular block.
-Traditionally viewed as benign, this condition is now recognized for its potential association with increased risks of atrial fibrillation (AF) and pacemaker implantation.
+A prolonged PR interval, exceeding 200 milliseconds, may indicate first-degree AV block.
+Traditionally viewed as benign, this condition is now recognized for its potential association with atrial fibrillation (AF) and pacemaker implantation.
 Specifically, individuals with first-degree AV block have a two-fold increased risk of AF and a three-fold increased risk of pacemaker implantation.
 Conversely, a shortened PR interval may suggest pre-excitation syndromes, highlighting the importance of accurate assessment in clinical practice.
 Recent studies emphasize the need for ongoing monitoring of PR interval variations, as they can significantly impact patient management and outcomes.
 As noted by Thomas J. Wang, "Prolongation of the PR interval is associated with increased risks of AF, pacemaker implantation, and all-cause mortality."

 Each box represents a step in the measurement process.
 Follow the arrows to see how to accurately measure the PR interval and understand its clinical importance.